The behalf of the Board of Directors of your company it is my privilege

 2012-13 84.84 4.24 89.08 14.16 103.24

 The concept of Reserve Recognition Accounting attempts to recognize

 income at the point of discovery of reserves and seeks to demonstrate

-the intrinsic strength of an organization with reference to its future
+the intrinsic strength of an organization engaged with exploration and

 As per FASB-69 on disclosure about Oil and Gas producing activities,

 publicly traded enterprises that have significant Oil and Gas producing

 activities, are to disclose with complete set of annual financial

 b) Capitalized costs relating to Oil and Gas producing activities

 c) Cost incurred for property acquisition, exploration and development